Can You Use a Credit Card to Buy a Home in New York City?

 Mortgage programs for New York residents

-There are also specific programs available to help those struggling in the State of New York.
+Specific programs are also available to help those struggling in New York State.

-We all know that home prices can be tough to stomach in New York City.
-Luckily there are programs available if you start to fall behind on your payments.
+Home prices can be challenging to stomach in New York City.
+Luckily, there are programs available if you fall behind on your payments.

-Programs like Homeowner Protection Program (HOPP) and New York State Mortgage Assistance Program (MAP) support loan modification, homeownership counseling, or obtaining secondary loans to help with property tax arrears.
+Programs like the Homeowner Protection Program (HOPP) and the New York State Mortgage Assistance Program (MAP) support loan modification, homeownership counseling, or obtaining secondary loans to help with property tax arrears.

 Their primary programs are called Achieving the Dream and Low-Interest Rate.
-You can learn more about both of those programs here, on their website.
+You can learn more about both programs here, on their website.

 Help With Your Down Payment

-Coming up with enough cash to pay for a hefty down payment can be a challenge, but there are options to make it easier on you if you’re finding it difficult.
+Coming up with enough cash to pay for a hefty down payment can be a challenge, but there are options to make it easier if you're finding it difficult.

 Borrowing From Friends and Family

-The most simple solution is to receive the money for a down payment as a gift from family or friends.
+The simplest solution is to receive the money for a down payment as a gift from family or friends.

 No gift tax will be applied on gifts under $15,000, thanks to an exemption from the IRS.

-Though it’s a pretty simple process, there are a couple of things to keep in mind before asking for help.
+Though it's a pretty simple process, there are some things to remember before asking for help.

-You will have to verify your relationship with the gift giver, proving that they are indeed a family member or close friend.
+You must verify your relationship with the gift giver, proving they are family members or close friends.

-More than likely the gift giver will have to verify their funds.
-This means submitting bank statements to your lender to show they do in fact have the money for the gift.
+More than likely, the gift giver will have to verify their funds.
+This means submitting bank statements to your lender to show they have the money for the gift.

 Your lender will also confirm that there is no intention of repayment.
 The money cannot be given as a loan, only a gift.